Brazil raises interest rates again, signals more hikes

 Leading one of the world's boldest rate-hiking cycles to tame inflation running at an 11-year high, the central bank is succeeding in regaining credibility with investors but risks damaging an economy expected to suffer its worst recession in 25 years.

-The bank signaled it may further increase rates to make good on its promise to bring inflation back to the 4.5 percent center of the official target range by late 2016.
+The bank may further increase rates to make good on its promise to bring inflation back to the 4.5 percent center of the official target range by late 2016.

 In the decision statement, the bank repeated the same laconic message released in its previous one, leaving analysts guessing.

 "It is the right decision and another step to rebuild policy credibility," said Alberto Ramos, senior economist with Goldman Sachs in New York.
-"We are coming relatively close to the end of the cycle, but the exchange rate and activity will determine whether we need one or two more hikes."
+"We are coming relatively close to the end of the cycle, but the exchange rate and activity will determine whether we need one or two more hikes in this process."

-In just over six months, the bank has raised rates a whopping 275 basis points to bring down inflation expectations that at 5.50 percent remain well above the target for next year.
-Although expectations for 2017 until 2019 have dropped steadily, the bank is most likely to halt the cycle once views for 2016 inch closer to 4.5 percent.

-The bank is under pressure from businessmen, politicians and even government peers to halt the increases that threaten to weigh on an economy already suffering with scarce investment.

 (Reporting by Alonso Soto, Editing by Diane Craft)